ammarpvl29/jordan-electronics-scraper/WEEK1_DOCUMENTED_PLAN.md

 ## Conclusion

 The Week 1 deliverables have been successfully completed with a solid foundation for the Jordan Electronics scraping pipeline.
 MongoDB was chosen for its alignment with company technology stack and flexibility for handling diverse product data.

+**Key Technical Achievements:**
+- **Smart Field Detection**: Implemented dynamic currency, source website, and category detection
+- **Intelligent Classification**: Products are automatically categorized based on content analysis
+- **Robust Data Collection**: Enhanced schema with dynamic field population
+- **Unicode-Safe Logging**: Resolved encoding issues for reliable monitoring

-The current implementation provides a robust base for expansion and enhancement in subsequent weeks.
+The current implementation provides a robust base for expansion and enhancement in subsequent weeks, with intelligent data processing capabilities that reduce manual configuration and improve data quality.

 The next phase will focus on code organization, data enhancement, and building towards a production-ready automated pipeline that can scale to monitor the entire Jordan electronics market effectively.